renpy/renpyweb/README.md

 the game to render a single image - and the game needs to give control back as soon as possible, ideally 60 times per second.
 Ren'Py's main loop is strongly recursive, and cannot be interrupted without rewriting half of Ren'Py.
-We could add specific stop/resume points with the Emterpreter technology, at the cost of performances in Python.
-Complex tasks hence take long.
+We were able to add specific stop/resume points using the Emterpreter technology, at the cost of performances in Python.
+Complex tasks hence take longer.

 To fix this, we need full threading support in the browser, so we can run Ren'Py in a thread without interrupting it (so we can ditch